department-of-veterans-affairs/va.gov-vfs-teams/content/04-design/01-design-process/03-prototyping.md

 ---
-title: Prototyping your designs
+title: Prototyping your designs for effective feedback
-label: Prototyping
+label: Prototyping Solutions
 ---

 We take different approaches depending on the complexity of the situation.
 In all cases we start with the usual discovery activities